Long March (rocket family): Propellants

 Long March 1's 1st and 2nd stage used nitric acid and unsymmetrical dimethylhydrazine (UDMH) propellants, and its upper stage used a spin-stabilized solid rocket engine.

 Long March 2, Long March 3, Long March 4, the main stages and associated liquid rocket boosters use dinitrogen tetroxide (N_{2}O_{4}) as the oxidizing agent and UDMH as the fuel.
 The upper stages (third stage) of Long March 3 rockets use YF-73 and YF-75 engines, using liquid hydrogen (LH_{2}) as the fuel and liquid oxygen (LOX) as the oxidizer.

 The new generation of Long March rocket family, Long March 5 and its derivations Long March 6, Long March 7, Long March 8, and Long March 10 use non-toxic LOX/kerosene and LOX/LH_{2} liquid propellants (except in some upper stages where UDMH/N_{2}O_{4} continues to be used).

 Long March 9 is being developed as a LOX/CH_{4}, or methalox, rocket.

 Long March 11 is a solid-fuel rocket.

 Long March 12 uses non-toxic LOX/kerosene liquid propellants for the first 2 stages.

-Variants
+Members

 Timeline bars start at first launch (rather than start of development).

 The Long March rockets are organized into several series: